 There are many reasons why local language labeling has always been difficult; outsourced translation services may not understand the context of clinical trial text, while dosage quantities and instructions typically rely on complicated phrases.
 Similarly, where companies rely on native language specialists as part of label design and approval, processes can be slow, leading to increased costs and delays.
 Moreover, visual inspection of Asian and Arabic languages, which use unfamiliar symbols and fonts, can be difficult and labour-intensive.

-The most effective systems will sit at the centre of an enterprise and take an integrated, data-driven approach to label lifecycle management.
-By focusing on the data, rather than simply the label, organisations can develop a 360° view of their master data assets, and enjoy the flexibility to adapt and tailor content to meet country-specific requirements, also ensuring local regulatory compliance.
+The most effective systems will sit at the center of an enterprise and take an integrated, data-driven approach to label life-cycle management.
+By focusing on the data, rather than simply the label, organizations can develop a 360° view of their master data assets, and enjoy the flexibility to adapt and tailor content to meet country-specific requirements, also ensuring local regulatory compliance.
 The smartest technologies will include language and phrase management tools that allow translations to be pre-agreed and pre-approved, and clinical trial-specific terminology to be specified and validated.